 A newer project Mark is working on highlights wines from specific sub appellations within the Napa Valley – the regions change depending on the vintage.
 These are limited production premium wines – mostly only available through the tasting room and select northern California distribution.

-For more information visit: www.rootsrundeep.com
+For more information or to join their wine club, visit: www.rootsrundeep.com